How Germany Wins At Manufacturing — For Now

 As Germany and the U.S. face the future they are caught in a "grass is always greener" moment, where each sees in the other the thing it does not have.
 Even if Germany is really good at manufacturing, maybe it needs to try to emulate the U.S. and start looking beyond manufacturing to find postindustrial jobs to drive its economy.

-Meanwhile the U.S. faces an equally difficult question: How to provide decent jobs for workers who once would have been employed in manufacturing?
+Meanwhile, the U.S. faces an equally difficult question: How to provide decent jobs for workers who once would have been employed in manufacturing?